 VILLE PLATTE – Assistant District Attorney Timmy Fontenot resigned last month from his position in the Evangeline Parish District Attorney’s Office.

-on Jan.
+The resignation on Jan.
 26, which District Attorney Trent Brignac accepted immediately, comes as a result of several charges against Fontenot stemming from his handling of cases in his private practice.

 Robert Westley, LOCHEF professor of legal ethics and professional responsibility at Tulane University Law School, explained some of the allegations against Fontenot.